How to Create a Dynamic Environment Between Service Advisors and the Service BDC - Part 2

 One aspect of the Service Business Development Center (BDC) that is often overlooked is the relationship between the Service Advisors and BDC Agents.

-Where if the two teams do not work together it makes it harder to offer your customer a higher level of customer service.
-As the advisor might feel as if the BDC is taking away their opportunity to “upsell” to the customer as they have already set up an appointment for a specific service.
+The advisor might feel as if the BDC is taking away their opportunity to “sell” to the customer as they have already set up an appointment for a specific service.
 That said, it is best to have clear expectations and guidelines making sure that the two departments work in tandem.

 Partner with the Service Advisors